 We can't monitor the entire course during a race, so please look out for each other.
 If someone is hurt on the course please do what you can to help them and let us know what happened and where.
 First-aid is available at the start/finish, and most of the time we have someone out on course.

 2022 Start Times:

 |6:00 PM||Expert Men & Expert Women||17-22 miles|

-Final rankings will be based on a rider's two best results, with a 10 point bonus for competing in all three races.
+Final rankings will be based on a rider's three best results, with a 10 point bonus for competing in all four races.